Ry17-Illinois/MinDoc/index.markdown

 This may also be a space where editorial annotations are provided, such as notes on provenance, archival location, transcription, and more.
 If possible, a link to the source’s permanent digital location should be included here as well as a citation for that location.
 This should be done in consultation with the instructors, editorial board, and peer reviewers.

+Please note: some presentations may benefit from a multipage format (rather than one scrolling page, as here).
+I can make a multipage template available to you as needed.

 # About this Source

 Word count: 1000 words (excluding footnotes)